1. Overview

 Submitted (Escalated to DNO): Passed directly to a local DNO engineer for complex scenarios, such as looped utility supplies or fuse upgrade requests.

-In Review: Actively being assessed by utility administrators.
+In Review: Actively being assessed by utility administrators (or rejected if more information is required).

 Approved / Auto-Approved: Granted permission to proceed with the asset installation.